borkjt9/kaplan-assignment/README.md

 ### Stack

 #### BACKEND
 The application makes significant use of Google's Firebase platform.
 Questions are stored as documents in Google's Cloud Firestore database.
 The questions are then pulled into the application using Firestore's querying API.
-For additional detail on how to acces Firestore through the API, please visit: https://firebase.google.com/docs/firestore/.
+For additional detail on how to access Firestore through the API, please visit: https://firebase.google.com/docs/firestore/.

-Additionally, all images used in the application are stored in Firebase's Storage.
+All the images used in the application are stored in Firebase's Cloud Storage facility.

 #### FRONTEND
-The application was built using Facebook's react.js framework.
-Given the straight-forward backend architecture required by the project, I wanted to use a design-focused framework.
-I chose React because of its emphasis on simple, easy-to-replicate components.
-This would serve me well should I ever need to expand the project to support additional features.
+The application was built using Facebook's React framework.
+Given the straight-forward backend system required by the project, I wanted to use a design-focused web framework.
+I chose React because of its emphasis on simple, easy-to-replicate UI components.
+Not only does React help keep code organized, but is repeatable style would serve me well should I ever need to expand the project to support additional features.

-To manipulate the application state, I decided to use Redux.
-I prefer Redux as a state handler because its ability to  store all important data in a central location helps keep the project organized.
+To manipulate the application state, I decided to add Redux to the application.
+I prefer Redux as a state handler because of its ability to store all important data in a central location.
+This helps keep the project organized.

 #### Third Party Libaries
 During the development of the application, I made use of the following libraries: